zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/set-up-your-mlops-platform.md

 #### Secret Store

-For a production setting, you should also set up a secret manager as a backend for all the secrets that will be used to configure stacks
+For a production setting, you should also set up a secret manager as a backend for all the secrets that will be used to configure stacks.

 {% hint style="info" %}
 See the following section to learn about the different ways